rodeinaihab/pokemon-cards/README.md

     $ npm install
     $ npm start

-    Hint: If resolving React dependencies throws error, try to handle with:
+    Hint: If resolving React dependencies throws an error, try to handle with:
     $ npm install --force